Traitor (film)

 Traitor is a 2008 American spy thriller film written and directed by Jeffrey Nachmanoff, based on a story by Steve Martin.
-In the film, a Sudanese-American former US soldier (Don Cheadle) with a background in explosives is the prime suspect in a search by an FBI Special Agent (Guy Pearce) for the bomb-maker in a string of global terror explosions aimed at civilians.
+In the film, a former Sudanese-American soldier (Don Cheadle) with a background in explosives is the prime suspect in a search by an FBI Special Agent (Guy Pearce) for the bomb-maker in a string of global terror explosions aimed at civilians.

 The film was released on August 27, 2008.
 It received generally positive reviews from critics and grossed $27 million against its $22 million budget.

 Plot

 Samir Horn is an Arabic-speaking Sudanese-American and devout Muslim.
 His Sudanese father was killed by a car bomb when he was a child.
 As an adult, Samir is first seen operating as an arms dealer.
-While negotiating a deal with Omar in Yemen he is arrested and thrown into a Yemeni jail.
+While negotiating a deal with Omar in Yemen, he is arrested and thrown into a Yemeni jail.
 Later, Samir and Omar become friends, and when Omar's people arrange an escape, they take Samir with them.
 They meet Fareed, a lieutenant in the al-Nathir terrorist organization.
 FBI Special Agent Roy Clayton suspects Samir has been radicalized and begins tracking him.

 Joining al-Nathir, Samir uses the skills he learned as a Special Forces Engineer Sergeant with the U.S. Army Special Forces to bomb the U.S. Consulate in Nice, France.
-It is revealed that Samir is working under deep cover for a U.S. intelligence contractor, Carter.
+It is revealed that Samir is working deep undercover for a U.S. intelligence contractor, Carter.
 Samir is devastated when he learns that despite his and Carter's covert efforts, innocent people perished in the consulate bombing.

 Impressed with Samir, Fareed introduces him to leader Nathir, who discloses a plot to place suicide bombers on 50 buses in the US during Thanksgiving.
 He instructs Samir to act as liaison to each of the al-Nathir sleeper bombers.
-Later, Carter unwittingly interrupts a meeting between Samir and Omar, and Carter is killed by Omar.
+Later, Carter unwittingly interrupts a meeting between Samir and Omar, and Omar kills Carter.

 Samir reveals his deep cover to Clayton, who tracks him to Halifax, Nova Scotia, Canada.
 While investigating, Clayton also discovers the deaths in Nice were fake, save for one.
 While on board a cargo ship to Marseille, France, Samir kills Nathir and Fareed.
 He tells an enraged Omar that by targeting innocents, they betrayed Islam.
 Samir then tells Omar that he switched the bombers' emails and placed them all on the same bus, so all of them died without victims (except for the driver of the one bus).
-The Canadian police and the FBI storm the area, kill Omar, and injure Samir.
+The Canadian police and the FBI storm the area, kill Omar and injure Samir.

-Later, underneath the L in Chicago, Samir tells Clayton he feels guilty for killing innocent people, and that the Qur'an says that to kill an innocent person is to kill all mankind.
+Samir later tells Clayton he feels guilty for killing innocent people, and that the Qur'an says that to kill an innocent person is to kill all mankind.
 Clayton responds by noting that the Qur'an also says that by saving an innocent person, he has saved all mankind.
 He tells Samir he is a hero and assures him of a possible career with the FBI.